P.O. Box 11957

 What is the "No Hit Fee", and why is it necessary?

 In consideration of our clients, we will not charge the full price for a property search or bank account search if we do not locate any property whatsoever, or a bank account.
-However, our firm does incur administrative costs in conducting these searches, which amounts to $30 - $50 for property searches, $50 for employment, $65 for bank account searches, and $100 for brokerage account searches.
+However, our firm does incur administrative costs in conducting these searches, which amounts to $50 for property, employment and bank searches; and $100 for brokerage account searches.

 will accept judgment cases for evaluation where the